Andover Canal

-The Andover Canal was a canal built in Hampshire, England.
+The Andover Canal (formally, the Andevor Canal) was a canal built in Hampshire, England.
 It ran 22 mi from Andover to Redbridge through Stockbridge and Romsey.
 The canal had a fall of 179 ft through 24 locks, and for much of its length paralleled the River Anton and River Test.
 It opened in 1794, but was never a commercial success.
 The only dividend paid to shareholders was in 1859, using the proceeds from the sale of the canal to the London and South Western Railway, who bought it to lay a railway line along much of its course.
 The railway line is now also defunct.

 History

 The first survey for an Andover Canal was carried out in 1770 by Robert Whitworth, at a time when there was a great deal of canal building activity in the country.
 The canal would follow the valley of the River Anton, until it joined the River Test, and then follow that valley down to Redbridge.
 He produced an estimated price for a narrow canal, and another for a wider canal.
-The following year, Parliament was approached for permission to bring a bill, quoting an Act of Parliament from the reign of Charles II, which had granted rights to make several rivers, including the Test and the Anton, navigable.
+The following year, Parliament was approached for permission to bring a bill, quoting the River Avon Navigation (Christchurch to New Sarum) Act 1664 (16 & 17 Cha.
+2. c.
+12) from the reign of Charles II, which had granted rights to make several rivers, including the Test and the Anton, navigable.
 The bill was not submitted, which Phillips, writing his General History of Navigation in 1795, stated was due to objections concerning land purchase and possible damage to property, but a newspaper report in 1788 believed it was due to a lack of subscribers.